I. PRELIMINARY REMARKS

 If your data is processed for direct marketing purposes, you have the right to object to the data processing for the purpose of such advertising at any time.
 If you object to the processing for purposes of direct marketing, your personal data will no longer be processed for these purposes.

-Doing so will create an opt-out cookie.
+Opting out will create an opt-out cookie.
 This cookie prevents your browser from storing cookies with an advertising ID or otherwise assigning you to advertising categories.
 An already existing Operator ID will be deleted.
 As a result, customers of the Operator may also no longer be able to assign a separate ID or advertising categories to you.
 The use of the opt-out cookie requires, of course, that the corresponding settings in your browser do not prevent the storage or deletion of cookies, so after deleting an opt-out cookie you would also need to resubmit the objection.
 If an opt-out cookie is set in your browser, you can also undo this again via the following link:

 You can also take advantage of the advertising preference management of the EDAA, which you can reach via the following link: